2019-2021 Executive Board

 PresidentI served as Interim Treasurer from 2012 to 2013 and then was elected President in 2014.
-If reelected President, I will continue to work toward parity with full-time instructors, especially regarding salary increases, adding more steps, and advocating for paid office hours.
+As President, I will continue to work toward parity with full-time instructors, especially regarding salary increases, adding more steps, and rehire rights.
 I hold an MA in English from CSU, Fullerton, and have taught English at Fullerton College since 2009.

 Executive DirectorJudi was elected Executive Director in January, 2008, and is the only executive director of a part-time only local in California.
 Judi is a former part-timer in the NOCCCD who taught beginning computer classes.
 She also served as Editor of the SCE Class Schedule for 9 years.
 In 2000, Judi began working for the American Federation of Teachers (AFT) in the Fullerton College Organizing Project office where she helped organize Adjunct Faculty United.
 She was a professional Staff Person from 2006-2008, and served six years on the negotiations team.
 Judi holds a California community college teaching credential and a Masters degree in Journalism from Penn State University.

-TreasurerI became AdFac’s COPE chair in 2010.
+TreasurerI became AdFac’s COPE chair in 2010 and then Treasurer in 2017.
 I ask lots of questions and am really interested in the issues part-timers face in the current economic climate.
 I taught at Cypress and Golden West Colleges in the early ’80s and I have been teaching mathematics at Cypress College since 2002.
+I also have been a financial advisor since 1996.
 I have served as a treasurer for two non-profit organizations in the past.
-I believe in our union and think my financial background makes me a viable candidate for Treasurer.
+I believe in our union and think my financial background makes me continue to be a viable candidate for Treasurer.

 Greivance / Negotiations ConsultantDenny taught English at Fullerton College.
 He is retired, having previously taught at Yakima Valley College in Washington State, University of Hawaii, Maui, and Seattle University.
 Always happy to discuss foreign films, Denny has also taught (and published on) classic Japanese cinema and taught Latin American cinema, having done research in Brazil with a Fullbright fellowship.
 Denny was part of the union’s Negotiation team during the entire 15-month creation of AdFac’s first contract.